How do I work the bike?

 - Keeping the tyres at the correct pressure

-- Checking breaks regularly for wear and tear
+- Checking brakes regularly for wear and tear

 - Keep the chain lightly oiled